Anxiety? Chews Your Way to Calm with Bully Sticks

 Before discussing how bully sticks can help, it's important to understand the underlying causes of anxiety in dogs.
 Though all dogs may experience anxiety at times, particular triggers can escalate these feelings into more severe cases.
 Common causes include:

-• New Environments or Situations: Some dogs may experience stress when faced with changes in their environment, such as the arrival of a new baby or pet or moving to a new home making it hard for them to resume normal daily activities.
+New Environments or Situations: Some dogs may experience stress when faced with changes in their environment, such as the arrival of a new baby or pet or a move to a new home, making it hard for them to resume normal daily activities.

 In addition to these specific causes, there are general risk factors that apply to all anxiety disorders in dogs, providing a broader context for understanding who may be at risk.